Give structure to your mural without losing flexibility.

 Inside a mural, you'll find the areas in the frameworks tab.
-Just drag them out, and drop them to the mural.
+Just drag them out, and drop them to where you want them in the mural.

-- To select all the content inside an area, right click on the title and click on select all.
-This makes it easier to move content around.
+To select all the content inside an area, right-click (or Command-click on a Mac) on the title and click on select all.
+This makes it easier to move all your content around together.

 GROUP INTO AREA

 A quick way to add areas around content is by using 'organize into area'.
-Select all the elements that you want to group, right-click, and pick 'organize into area' in the drop down.
+Select all the elements that you want to group, right-click (or Command-click on a Mac), and pick 'organize into area' in the drop-down menu.